Simulation of open quantum systems on universal quantum computers

 \section{Determine the reconstruction procedure}

-Here we provide some more details on the reconstruction ($\mathcal{R}$) of the dissipated density matrix from the simulated adjoint density matrix.
+Here we provide some more details on the reconstruction ($\mathcal{R}$ in Fig. \ref{fig-workflowe}(b)) of the dissipated density matrix from the simulated adjoint density matrix.
 Firstly, we expand the channel derived from the Lindblad master equation in Eq. \ref{eq-malpha}

 Compare with Eq. \ref{eq-adjointchannel} and neglect terms scaled $\mathcal{O}(\delta t^2)$, we have

 which can also be re-expressed as

 Replace $t=0$ with $t=m\delta t$, the equation becomes